How to Visit an Inmate in the 4th Avenue Jail (aka Saguaro Jail)

 Important Jail Phone Numbers

 If you have any questions, you can call the Sheriff’s Information Management System, or SIMS, line at 602-876-0322.
-You can also call the 4th Avenue Jail at 602-876-1239.
-Click here for our guide on how to bail someone out of the 4th Ave Jail.
+From there, you will be directed to the proper person or department.

 Hours of Visitation